snowdj/vernonking.org/README.md

 # License

-This theme is forked from [balzac](http://jekyll.gtat.me/about/) and was modified by @chriskrycho for <http://www.vernonking.org>.
-The site theme is under the MIT license, however the site content (e.g., /files, /_posts, /pages) is (c) Vernon R. King, III and is not under the MIT license.
+This theme is forked from [balzac](http://jekyll.gtat.me/about/) and was modified by [Chris Krycho](//chriskrycho.com) for <http://www.vernonking.org>.
+The site theme is under the MIT license.

+The site content (e.g., /files, /_posts, /pages) is &copy; Vernon R. King, III; all rights reserved.

 # Customization